 In this tutorial we are gonna create some really sharp looking glowing text effect in Photoshop, step by step explained.
 I'm using a combination of layer styles, the pen tool and colour blending.

-The end effect is quite stunning, if you have any question, just ask a i will reply.
+The end effect is quite stunning, if you have any question, just ask and i will reply.

 Setup the canvas